 We’ve heard about minimalism & maximalism, but what exactly do they mean?
 We have encountered a strange occurrence in interior design trends where polar opposite styles are popular at the same time.
 Both “minimalist” sleek and “maximalist” chic are in vogue, recognizing that individuals have varying tastes.

 Maximalist interior design focuses on mixing patterns, colors, and textures to make a room feel lavish and personalized.
-It can seem chaotic to some, but there is a cohesive intentional look to maximalism that makes it charming.
+While it can seem chaotic to some, maximalism has a cohesive, intentional look that makes it charming.

 While these two styles are trending, they are more like personality types than aesthetics.
 While minimalism started as an art movement in the 1960s, maximalism started as a reaction to maximalism in the 1970s.